IteraSuite Logo

 Does character count include spaces?

 Yes.
-We provide stats for both 'with spaces' and 'without spaces'.
+We give you stats for both 'with spaces' and 'without spaces' so you match any requirement.

 Can I use this for SEO?

 Yes.
-Use the keyword density tracker to avoid over-optimizing for search bots.
+Checking keyword density helps you avoid over-optimizing for bots.

 Recommended Reads